CuTe Local Partition

 CuTe Local Partition Implementation

 The implementation of local_partition in CuTe is as follows.
-Essentially, local_partition flattens the shape of each mode in the tile layout, converts the index back to the coordinate by inverting the mapping of tile layout function, and calls outer_partition to partition and slice the tile(s). outer_partition, on the other hand, performs zipped_divide and slices the tile(s) based on the coordinate in the first tile mode.
+Essentially, local_partition flattens the shape of each mode in the tile layout and only took the shape so that the tile along each mode has a stride of 1, converts the index back to the coordinate by inverting the mapping of tile layout function, and calls outer_partition to partition and slice the tile(s). outer_partition, on the other hand, performs zipped_divide and slices the tile(s) based on the coordinate in the first tile mode.
 That’s why it’s called “outer” partition.

 1